Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Introduction

 \subsection{Acknowledgement}

-We are grateful to Prof. Chi Li and Feng Wang for helpful discussions and comments.
-We would like to thank Prof. D. A. Timash\"ev for kindly introducing us his book \cite{Timashev-book}.
-Finally, we thank Prof. Gang Tian for his interests in this paper.
+We are grateful to Prof. Gang Tian for his interests in this paper and sharing his insights on K\"ahler geometry.
+We would also like to thank Prof. D. A. Timash\"ev for kindly introducing us his book \cite{Timashev-book}, Prof. Chi Li and Feng Wang for helpful discussions and comments.
+Finally, we thank the referees for their helpful suggestions to an early version of this paper.